rubin-dp0/dp1-sci-prep-seminars/strong-lensing/SL-demo_search_for_lenses.md

 ## Introduction

-Strong lensing occurs when a foreground galaxy is aligned with a distant background galaxy.
+Strong lensing occurs when a 1) foreground galaxy is aligned with a background galaxy, 2) those two objects are close enough, and 3) the lensing foreground galaxy is sufficiently massive.

-If the foreground galaxy has sufficient mass such that it perceptibly distorts the light from the background galaxy.

-The background galaxy may appear multiply-imaged, or as an arc or ring, instead of its true shape.
+The foreground galaxy perceptibly distorts the light from the background galaxy, and the background galaxy appears magnified and multiply-imaged, or as an arc or ring, instead of its true shape.

 In this case, the background galaxy is said to be "strongly lensed".